Create and use Custom Elements with Angular

 <app-greeter name="Tamas"></app-greeter>

-Serve this HTML file - either via http-server or Python's Simple HTTP server, it really doesn't matter - the result should be that you see the same as if you'd be running the application as an Angular app.
+Serve this HTML file (via http-server, Python’s Simple HTTP server, anything really).
+The result should look the same as running the Angular app directly.

 Conclusion